-I was having curing issues with the polyester, polyurethane, and epoxy resins I use when casting resin in my garage during cold temperatures.
-I realized it was all around the heat or lack thereof during the complete curing process.
-It would start fine as the heat built up.
-But, once the warmth began to dissipate, that’s when the problems would start.
+I was having curing issues when casting resin in my garage during cold temperatures.
+I realized it was all around the heat (or lack of it) during the entire curing process.
+The heat would build well in the beginning, but, once the resin cooled, that’s when the problems began.
 So, if you are asking yourself how to get your epoxy to cure in cold weather, here’s what I do.

 These are two-part sphere molds I make myself.